Tyrone Power Sr.: Films

 After an extremely prosperous 30 years of acting on the stage and touring around the world, Power moved into silent films in 1914.
 Initially playing the leading man in films, he soon switched to playing villains and proved highly successful.
 In 1916, Power played the male lead in Where Are My Children?, a serious film about birth control and social issues directed by pioneer director Lois Weber and her husband Phillips Smalley.
 A pristine copy of this film is preserved in the Library of Congress.
 That same year Power appeared in a Selig film called John Needham's Double.
 When not acting on Broadway, Power appeared in films.
 Producer William Fox found him a great character part at Fox Studios in Footfalls (1921).

 Also in 1921 Power appeared in D.W.
 Griffith's Dream Street in which experimental synchronised sound was used, using the Photokinema sound-on-disc system.
 In 1924, Power was in the cast of the sumptuous Janice Meredith, a Hearst-produced vehicle for Marion Davies.
 In 1925, Power appeared in a film called The Red Kimono, a film as daring as Where Are My Children? had been a decade earlier.
 The Red Kimono was produced and partly written by Dorothy Davenport, the widow of Wallace Reid.
-It is the only silent Power film available on home video or DVD.

 Power finished out the decade and silent era in several A-list silent films.
 In 1930, Power had a great role as the villainous "bull whacker" Red Flack in Raoul Walsh's widescreen epic The Big Trail, which was shot on location across the American West and was Power's first (and only) talkie, and provided an unknown John Wayne with his first starring role.
 Power then prepared to film a sound remake of The Miracle Man, which had been a great silent success in 1919 for Lon Chaney.

+Both Where Are My Children? and The Red Kimono were chosen to be included in the Pioneers: First Women Filmmakers Blu-ray DVD collection.